0x4f53/Wristkey/README.md

     exit
     ```

+#### Wristkey backup import

+1. Place your Wristkey backup file on on the main directory of your watch (/sdcard/, **not** in the /Wristkey folder) via the following command

+    ```
+    adb push <wristkey filename>.backup /sdcard/
+    ```

+3. On your watch, open Wristkey, scroll down and tap the add icon '+', then tap *Import from Wristkey backup*.

+4. After your accounts are imported, delete the JSON file from your watch via the following commands

+    ```
+    adb shell
+    cd /sdcard/
+    rm <wristkey filename>.backup
+    exit
+    ```

 #### Manual entry

 1. On your watch, open Wristkey, scroll down and tap the add icon '+', then tap *Manual Entry*.
 The default settings are for Google Authenticator codes (SHA-1, 6 digits, time-based).